spotify/confidence-sdk-android/README.md

 ```
 implementation("com.github.spotify:confidence-openfeature-provider-kotlin:[COMMIT SHA]")
 ```

-The Android project must include `maven("https://jitpack.io")` in `settings.gradle` in the repositories block.

 Where `0.1.2` is the most recent version of this SDK.
 Released versions can be found under "Releases" within this repository.
 <!---x-release-please-end-->